dktapps-pm-pl/PluginTaskPolyfill/README.md

 However, here's the proof that it can be done, if you want to do it for some reason.

 ## License
 Public domain.
-I don't care what you do with this code, mutilate it, misuse it, sell it or whatever you please.
+I don't care what you do with this code, copy, modify, redistribute, mutilate, misuse, sell or whatever you please.